Registering a death

 If you are the next of kin of an adult who has died, or you have been appointed as their representative, you need to find out if they made a will.
-Copies of wills may be held by a bank or solicitor.
-They may also be registered publicly with Registers of Scotland.
-You can call 0800 169 9391 or visit www.ros.gov.uk to find out.
+Copies of wills may be held by a bank or solicitor or may have been deposited with the Probate Service.
+For more information, go to www.gov.uk and search for 'probate'.

-A will appoints a person or people (known as an executor) to administer a dead person’s estate (everything they owned).
-It also gives instructions on how possessions and money should be distributed and may also include instructions about their burial or cremation and any funeral arrangements.
+A will appoints a person or people (known as an executor) to administer a dead person's estate (everything they owned).
+It gives instructions on what should happen to their possessions and money after their death.
+It may also include information about what sort of funeral they would like and whether they would prefer a burial or cremation.

-If you need advice about a will but cannot afford a solicitor, your local law centre can provide a free and independent legal service.
-To find details of the law centre nearest to you, go to scotland.shelter.org.uk and search 'law centres'.
+If you need advice about a will but cannot afford a solicitor, you can contact your local Citizens Advice office (www.citizensadvice.org.uk) or law centre for free advice.
+To find your nearest law centre, go to www.lawcentres.org.uk.

 Some people qualify for benefits after being bereaved.
 You may be able to claim benefits for all sorts of reasons, for example if a partner has died, or you are bringing up children on a low income.